gidden/salamanca/doc/index.rst

 .. image:: https://coveralls.io/repos/github/gidden/salamanca/badge.svg?branch=master
     :target: https://coveralls.io/github/gidden/salamanca?branch=master

-**salamanca** is a Python package and Command Line Interface (CLI) for harmonization of IAM results with historical data sources.
-Currently, emissions trajectories are supported.
+**salamanca** is a Python package for working with socio-economic data and models.
+It provides a robust API and and Command Line Interface (CLI).

 Documentation
 -------------